 Head lice only survive on humans.
 They die quickly when they are not on the head, usually within 24 hours.

-Wet combing – to find and treat head lice
+Wet combing with conditioner - to find and get rid of head lice

 If you find head lice, you should check the rest of your family.
 If you find head lice on other family members, treat them all on the same day.